BP: United States

 The United States operations comprise nearly one-third of BP's operations.
 BP employs approximately 14,000 people in the United States.
 In 2018, BP's total production in the United States included 385000 oilbbl/d of oil and 1.9 e9cuft/d of natural gas, and its refinery throughput was 703000 oilbbl/d.

 BP's major subsidiary in the United States is BP America, Inc. (formerly: Standard Oil Company (Ohio) and Sohio) based in Houston, Texas.
 BP Exploration & Production Inc., a 1996 established Houston-based subsidiary, is dealing with oil exploration and production.
 BP Corporation North America, Inc., provides petroleum refining services as also transportation fuel, heat and light energy.
 BP Products North America, Inc., a 1954 established Houston-based subsidiary, is engaged in the exploration, development, production, refining, and marketing of oil and natural gas.
 BP America Production Company, a New Mexico-based subsidiary, engages in oil and gas exploration and development.
 BP Energy Company, a Houston-based subsidiary, is a provider of natural gas, power, and risk management services to the industrial and utility sectors and a retail electric provider in Texas.

 BP's upstream activities in the Lower 48 states are conducted through Denver-based BPX Energy.
 It has a 7.5 Goilbbl resource base on 5.7 e6acre.
 It has shale positions in the Woodford, Oklahoma, Haynesville, Texas, and Eagle Ford, Texas shales.
 It has unconventional gas (shale gas or tight gas) stakes also in Colorado, New Mexico and Wyoming, primarily in the San Juan Basin.

 As of 2019, BP produced about 300000 oilbbl/d of oil equivalent in the Gulf of Mexico.
 BP operates the Atlantis, Mad Dog, Na Kika, and Thunder Horse production platforms while holding interest in hubs operated by other companies.
+In April 2023, BP launched a new oil rig, the Argos, in the Gulf.

-BP operates Whiting Refinery in Indiana, Cherry Point Refinery in Washington, and the Toledo Refinery in Ohio, which is owned by BP and Husky Energy.
+BP operates Whiting Refinery in Indiana and Cherry Point Refinery in Washington.
+It formerly co-owned and operated a refinery in Toledo, Ohio, with Husky Energy, but sold its stake in the refinery in February 2023 to Cenovus Energy.

 BP operates nine onshore wind farms in six states, and held an interest in another in Hawaii with a net generating capacity of 1,679 MW.
 These wind farms include the Cedar Creek 2, Titan 1, Goshen North, Flat Ridge 1 and 2, Mehoopany, Fowler Ridge 1, 2 and 3 and Auwahi wind farms.
 It is also in process to acquire 50% non-operating stake in the Empire Wind off New York and Beacon Wind off Massachusetts offshore wind farms.